Vancouver ER Wait Times

 What is the shortest ER wait time in Vancouver right now?

-The shortest ER wait time in Vancouver right now is at BC Children's Hospital with an estimated wait of 27m.
+The shortest ER wait time in Vancouver right now is at Ubc Hospital with an estimated wait of 46m.
 Wait times update every 15 minutes on ERstat.

 How many emergency departments are in Vancouver?

 Vancouver has 6 emergency departments, 6 of which operate 24/7.
-5 currently have live wait time data available on ERstat.
+1 currently has live wait time data available on ERstat.

 How can I check ER wait times in Vancouver?